sushantk08/scraper-entity-resolution/README.md

 as agreement.
 Unknowns become NaN and are filled with the **training fold's** mean;
 imputing from the whole table would leak.
 On the test fold that fills 2,625 of 3,280 rows for price (80%), 1,290 for description (39%) and 10 for manufacturer.

+The same class of bug reaches the resolution layer from a different direction:
+`bool(NaN)` is True in Python, so an unknown category read straight out of the database would count as a real value for the "same category" feature.
+78 of the 750 right-hand records have no category, and `resolve.py` fills those with the empty string before any comparison happens.

 ### Which features earn their place on real data: almost none